gao-hongnan/omniverse/omniverse/software_engineering/devops/continuous-integration/testing.md

 the stage for you to understand the importance of testing, and what types of testing are there, along with some intuition.

-In the fast-paced world of large language models (LLMs) and the applications built on them, making sure these systems are reliable and sturdy is essential.
-A solid testing strategy is key, and that's where the testing pyramid comes in.
-This framework isn't just for traditional software; it's crucial for LLMs too, helping ensure they work right across different scenarios.

 ## The Testing Pyramid

 The testing pyramid is a visual metaphor that illustrates the ideal distribution